Alan Sugar: Amstrad

 In 1988, Stewart Alsop II called Sugar and Jack Tramiel "the world's two leading business-as-war entrepreneurs".
 The 1990s proved a difficult time for the company.
 The launch of a range of business PCs was marred by unreliable hard disks (supplied by Seagate), causing high levels of customer dissatisfaction and damaging Amstrad's reputation in the personal computer market, from which it never recovered.
 Subsequently, Seagate was ordered to pay Amstrad $153 million in damages for lost revenue.
 This was later reduced by $22 million in an out of court settlement.
 In the early 1990s, Amstrad began to focus on portable computers rather than desktop computers.
-Also, in 1990, Amstrad entered the gaming market with the Amstrad GX4000, but it was a commercial failure, largely because there was only a poor selection of games available.
+Also, in 1990, Amstrad entered the gaming market with the GX4000, but it was a commercial failure, largely because there was only a poor selection of games available.
 Additionally, it was immediately superseded by the Japanese consoles: Mega Drive and Super NES, which both had a much more comprehensive selection of games.
 In 1993, Amstrad released the PenPad, a PDA, and bought into Betacom and Viglen in order to focus more on telecommunications rather than computers.
 Amstrad released the first of its combined telephony and e-mail devices, called the e-m@iler, followed by the e-m@ilerplus in 2002, neither of which sold in great volume.

 On 31 July 2007, it was announced that broadcaster BSkyB had agreed to buy Amstrad for about £125m.
 At the time of the takeover, Sugar commented that he wished to play a part in the business, saying: "I turn 60 this year and I have had 40 years of hustling in the business, but now I have to start thinking about my team of loyal staff, many of whom have been with me for many years."
 On 2 July 2008 it was announced that Sugar was standing down from Amstrad as chairman, to focus on his other business interests.